-- Daily pillar and intra-pillar discussions are held to deliberate daily progress, gaps and way forward; - Call centre continue operations for 24 hours per day. - Data entry is ongoing and data dashboards are under development using existing platforms. - Project Active Case Finding (ACF) is currently underway in Khomas, Erongo and Kharas regions, aimed to look for possible community transmission. - o All 29 specimens have tested to-date are negative (see table 2). - Training of 10 administration officers from the MoHSS occurred on 9 April 2020, and they have been placed on the call-centre already. - Contact tracing is ongoing (see table 3) - People under mandatory quarantine are being monitored daily (see table 4)
+- Daily pillar and intra-pillar discussions are held to deliberate daily progress, gaps and way forward; - Call centre continue operations for 24 hours per day. - Data entry is ongoing and data dashboards are under development using existing platforms. - Active case finding is currently underway in Khomas, Erongo and Kharas regions, aimed to look for possible community transmission. - o All 29 specimens tested to-date are negative (see table 2). - Training of 10 administration officers from the MoHSS occurred on 9 April 2020, and they have been placed on the call-centre already. - Contact tracing is ongoing (see table 3) - People under mandatory quarantine are being monitored daily (see table 4)

-Table 2.
-Number of suspected cases from project active case search, 10.04.2020
+Table2: Number of suspected cases of COVID-19 from active case search, 11.04.2020